Back to All Events

 The Neurodivergent Parent Space

-Our online event will also give you a taster of what we offer in The Neurodivergent Parent Space, our unique community of neurodivergent parents where we offer a library of tailored, evidence-based resources, a self-paced emotional regulation course, tea & chat sessions with experienced clinical psychologists, plus connection with other neurodivergent parents to help you thrive on your parenting journey.
+Our online event will also give you a taster of what we offer in The Neurodivergent Parent Space, our unique community of parents who are neurodivergent (or wondering).

 All our webinars and replays are FREE to community members, and best of all the community is FREE to try - and thereafter just £24.99 per month, which is the cost of one regular webinar.